MPauline26/StockPriceModelling/README.md

 3. **Model Development**: A Long Short-Term Memory (LSTM) model is developed to predict future stock prices based on historical data.

+4. **GUI**: Currently attempting to create a GUI for the user input of stock information using tkinter.

 ## Dependencies

 To run the Python notebook, you will need the following libraries: